-- 1. The filtrate produced from the chlorophyll-a filtration (Section 3.1) is collected for DOC analyses. - 2.
-Gently invert the 1000 ml amber HDPE bottle, thoroughly mixing the sample, and decant 100 ml of sample into a graduated cylinder. - 3.
+- 2. Gently invert the 1000 ml amber HDPE bottle, thoroughly mixing the sample, and decant 100 ml of sample into a graduated cylinder. - 3.
 Place a combusted 25 mm GF/F onto the filter base, which is mounted on a vacuum bell jar, and replace tower.
 Place an acid-washed, combusted 125 ml amber borosilicate glass bottle directly under the filter base.
-The filter is used as a replicate for Chlorophyll-a analysis (see Chlorophyll-a method); therefore, filtering must be performed in the dark.

-- 4. Filter sample under low vacuum (< 7 in Hg).
+The filter is used as a replicate for Chlorophyll-a analysis (see Chlorophyll-a method); therefore, filtering must be performed in the dark. - 4.
+Filter sample under low vacuum (< 7 in Hg).
 Collect 100 ml of the filtrate in the 125 ml glass bottle.
 Do not rinse the filter tower with DIW if you still need to filter the nutrient sample.
 Only rinse the filter towers between sample depths.
 Carefully remove the bell tower and cap the amber bottle.
 DOC samples can be kept on the floor of the lab during the filtration process, or placed at 4° C. - 5.
+Prepare at least one filtration blank for nutrients by filtering DI water through the filter tower apparatus.
+This should be done before starting the sample filtration. - 6.
 Once all of the DOC samples are filtered, preserve each 100 ml sample with 1.0 ml of 6N hydrochloric acid using the Eppendorf repeater pipet.
 If less sample volume is filtered, adjust the volume of hydrochloric acid accordingly.
 Check the sample pH with paper to ensure that the pH is around 2 this is especially important for the bottom waters in Lake Fryxell and East Lobe Bonney.
 More HCL may need to be added to these samples to reach a low enough pH for analysis.
 Store the samples in the dark at 4° C until analysis.